metacpan/metacpan-grep-front-end/README.md

 The frontend is not using a database, but a `git repo` itself as a backend.
 For this the production is using one huge git repository (~20 Go) indexing all the CPAN in one place !
-You can read more on this topic and find tools used to build this Git repo on the (GitHub Repos)[https://grep.metacpan.org/source-code] page.
+You can read more on this topic and find tools used to build this Git repo on the [GitHub Repos](https://grep.metacpan.org/source-code) page.

-We do not want to use such a beast during development cycles, we only need a smaller version of it, you can simply clone it from this (metacpan-cpan-extracted-lite)[https://github.com/metacpan/metacpan-cpan-extracted-lite].
+We do not want to use such a beast during development cycles, we only need a smaller version of it, you can simply clone it from this [metacpan-cpan-extracted-lite](https://github.com/metacpan/metacpan-cpan-extracted-lite).
 It should be clone at the same level of *metacpan-grep-front-end* itself (do not clone it inside the repository).

 	# clone at the same level of metacpan-grep-front-end